- This event has passed.

 XPath, XSLT, HTML, CSS

 On the last day, we will start from the XML documents we developed in class, and learn how we can prepare them for the web, by transforming them into HTML through XSLT.
 We will do this using XPath expressions.
-This effort will result in a visualisation of the writing process that enables one to see all the textual operations in one glance, or to ‘replay’ the writing process.
+This effort will result in a static visualisation of the writing process.
 We will learn the basics of CSS by modifying the visualisation.
-In groups we will then discuss the differences/similarities between the digital edition of the analogue manuscript and that of the digital writing process, as well as the differences/similarities between the individual digital writing processes.
-At the end of the day, each group will present their findings to the rest of the class, partly by showing examples from the writing processes.
+Having gained experience with XPath, XSLT and HTML, the XML files will later be uploaded in an environment provided by the instructors that allows for replaying the writing process as well.
+We will end the day with student presentations and a final discussion.